 |Private Pool Villa||

 Children are welcome to come and stay at The Slate, and there are a number of family-friend accommodation options.
-There is a kids club - Tin Box - for children over 4-years where they can partake in programs and activities such as arts and crafts.
+There is a kids club - Tin Box - for children over 4-years where they can partake in programmes and activities such as arts and crafts.

 There is a whole host of dining options at The Slate with cuisine from all over the world.
 Black Ginger's unique location on the lagoon is accessed via boat and serves a range of authentic Thai cuisine.
 Rivet & Rebar has a modern grill concept with a sophisticated atmosphere.
 Tin Mine is where you will enjoy your morning breakfast buffet.
 Underground Café serves tempting homemade ice creams, pastries and sandwiches.

 The Slate offers a number of watersports such as complimentary kayaking and windsurfing and stand-up paddle boarding at a small charge.
-The resort also has its own dive center and it is possible to rent bicycles.
+The resort also has its own dive centre and it is possible to rent bicycles.
 Why not partake in a cooking class in Moo's kitchen, head on a tour of the region to see some local temples, explore the local markets or try your hand at learning some Thai to add some culture to your trip?
 The well-informed concierge and staff will be able to offer advice and tips on how best to make the most of your stay!

 Clare Barratt (Staff)

-Indigo Pearl is quite fascinating with its industrial mine theme running throughout the design of the hotel, the restaurants, rooms, decor, artifacts are all based on this, giving it quite a quirky feel.
-The rooms all have a lovely new feel to them with their fresh colors, opt for one with a private pool if your budget allows!
+Indigo Pearl is quite fascinating with its industrial mine theme running throughout the design of the hotel, the restaurants, rooms, decor, artefacts are all based on this, giving it quite a quirky feel.
+The rooms all have a lovely new feel to them with their fresh colours, opt for one with a private pool if your budget allows!
 Another must, is to have dinner at Black Ginger which is the resort's Thai Restaurant, it's quite a special experience as it is built on a stilted structure in the middle of the lake and you access it by a raft.